NicoleLam/NLP-review-note/README.md

-# This is a new one to practice
+# This repository is a review of NLP conepts using NLTK